When you’re booking a trip to Disney World, there are a few questions that must be answered.

-Again, covering that much area can make for a long day for little kids.
-The walk from The Seas with Nemo and Friends to Frozen Ever After is like a trek across the sun.
+Again, covering that much area can make for a long day for toddlers and little kids.
+The walk from The Seas with Nemo and Friends to Frozen Ever After with favorites Anna and Elsa is like a trek across the sun.

-Which park is better: Magic Kingdom or EPCOT?
+So which park is better, Magic Kingdom or EPCOT?

 When you have small kids, the answer is fairly simple.
 Spend multiple days in the Magic Kingdom.
 Then head to Hollywood Studios and Animal Kingdom.
 And last, if you have enough time, do EPCOT.

 If the kids are older – or if you’re visiting the World without kids at all – then the equation changes.

 EPCOT, I think, offers the best time for adults or families with older children.